lidofinance/lido-dao/docs/oracle-operator-manual.md

 The oracle daemon is a simple Python app that watches the Beacon chain and pushes the data to the LidoOracle Smart Contract: [Mainnet](https://etherscan.io/address/0x442af784A788A5bd6F42A01Ebe9F287a871243fb) / [Görli](https://goerli.etherscan.io/address/0x1643E812aE58766192Cf7D2Cf9567dF2C37e9B7F).

 The oracle source code is available at https://github.com/lidofinance/lido-oracle.
 The `StableSwapOracle` source code can be found at https://github.com/lidofinance/curve-merkle-oracle.
 The docker image is available in the public Docker Hub registry: https://hub.docker.com/r/lidofinance/oracle.

-The algorithm of the above oracle implementation is simple and each step of an infinite loop can be broken down into two sub-steps: update beacon data and update StETH price data.
+The algorithm of the above oracle implementation is simple and each step of an infinite loop can be broken down into two sub-steps: update beacon data and update stETH price data.

 Update Beacon Data